dualboot-partners/latam-git-part1-learn-challenge/README.md

 Start by cloning this repository on your local machine and pushing it to a new repository on your github account.

-Then follow the instructions given below and once you are done, copy your repository URL into the box provided on the learning platform.
+Follow the instructions given below and once you are done, create a PR from `feature-a` to `main` (as mentioned in step 6).
+In the comments of this PR add the answers to the questions asked below (for example: "4.a- your answer").
+Then copy the URL of this PR into the box provided on the learning platform.

-**Please answer all the questions in your project's `README.md` below each one.**

 **All code changes must be made to the `index.html` file.**